Acbn-Nick/Sea-Ess-Ess-Is/readme.md

 a: i use a firefox addon to hide my toolbar

 ######q: how do you make windows look like that
 a: i used UXThemePatcher and then some deviant art themes.
-One's called exon and the other's called alchemy 2.0.  the alchemy 2.0 one was changed by me in ave's style builder
+One's called exon and the other's called alchemy 2.0.  the alchemy 2.0 one i slightly modified in ave's style builder

 ######q: what irc client are you using
 a: it's either irssi in cygwin (dark background) or hexchat